microsoft/qlib/docs/component/rl.rst

 - `Reward function`
     The reward function returns a numerical reward to the policy after each time the policy takes an action.

 EnvWrapper will organically organize these components.
 Such decomposition allows for better flexibility in development.
-For example, if the developers want to train multiple types of policies in one same environment, they only need to design one simulator, and design different state interpreters / action interpreters / reward functions for a different types of policies.
+For example, if the developers want to train multiple types of policies in the same environment, they only need to design one simulator, and design different state interpreters / action interpreters / reward functions for different types of policies.

 QlibRL has well-defined base classes for all these 4 components.
 All the developers need to do is define their own components by inheriting the base classes and then implementing all interfaces required by the base classes.